forlilab/Ringtail/README.md

 ### Documentation
 In-depth documentation can be found on [ReadTheDocs](https://ringtail.readthedocs.io).

+### Version 2.1.1 bug fixes
+- bugs related to ligand filtering and certain uses of the `overwrite` option in the command line have been fixed
+- enhancements to the result plotting feature

 ### New in version 2.0.0 and 2.1.0

 - changes in keywords used for the command line tool